luqmanfadlli/MSI-GS65-9SD-macOS-Sonoma-opencore/README.md

 # What's Broken
 * Nvidia GPU (Apple removed support for Nvidia GPU)
 * HDMI (HDMI is connected to Nvidia GPU, since it's disabled then HDMI is not working.
-I'll try to use thunderbolt to HDMI next time.)
+I've tried patching Intel HDMI but haven't tested.)
 * Bluetooth (Working fine in Monterey, but broken in Ventura 13.4.
 Hackintool detect as BCM_4350C2 but in fact it's Intel Bluetooth with device ID 0x8087, 0x0aaa)
 * AirDrop and Handoff (require bluetooth)